GMDPLUTONIC/CRaZy-HaX-2.2/README.md

-# PrezFul
+# Singularity Menu
-This is where she makes a mod.
+This Is Where I Make A BOMB.

 <img src="logo.png" width="150" alt="the mod's logo" />